otjones/thesis/README.md

 # Files

-- **CATTMaterials.txt** Store the material properties and names, should correspond to names used in assetsLibrary.blend
+- **CATTMaterials.txt** Stores the material properties and names, should correspond to names used in assetsLibrary.blend
 - **assetsLibrary.blend** Blender file with materials, should be added to asset manager in main Blender project to enable drag and drop materials.
 Each geometry to be exported in the scene must have a material name which corresponds to one in the CATTMaterials.txt
 - **dreamfactory-base.blend** Base model used for all simulations
 - ***for-blender*** Code to run within Blender
-- ***post-simulation*** Code torun on CATT simulation results files
+- ***post-simulation*** Code to run on CATT simulation results files
 - ***data-archive*** Zipped data for each experiment run in the paper.
 Includes all .GEO .SRC .REC files and all raw .txt CATT outputs and cleaned up .JSON stats files using post-simulation code.
 Also includes extra files where necessary including instructions files for post-simulation code to know which sources and recievers belong to which room.

 # Code Summary